 2. Managers are within striking distance – hit or miss depends on shooting skills.

-As many as 84% of respondents in organisations that have a formal programme, confirm that line managers play the most significant role in the identification of talent.
+As many as 84% of respondents in organizations that have a formal program, confirm that line managers play the most significant role in the identification of talent.
 Trouble starts to brew when nearly 1 in 5 make it their only criteria for identifying potential, not validated by any other method.